alxgrgsc/smart_home_systems/README.md

 Contributions to the Smart Home System are welcome!
 If you encounter any issues or have ideas for improvements, please open an issue or submit a pull request on GitHub.

----

-Feel free to customize this README with additional information or sections as needed.
-Let me know if you need further assistance!